 Upon the issue of the Restricted Global Certificate to be held by or on behalf of DTC, DTC or the DTC Custodian will credit the respective nominal amounts of the individual beneficial interests evidenced by such Restricted Global Certificate to the account of DTC participants.
 Ownership of beneficial interests in Bonds evidenced by such Restricted Global Certificate will be held through participants of DTC.
 Ownership of beneficial interests in Bonds evidenced by such Restricted Global Certificate will be shown on, and the transfer of such ownership will be effected only through, records maintained by DTC or its nominee.
-DTC has advised the Metropolis that it will take any action permitted to be taken by a Holder of Bonds evidenced by the Restricted Global Certificate for exchange as described above) only at the direction of one or more participants in whose account with DTC interests in such Restricted Global Certificate as to which such participant or participants has or have given such direction.
-However, in certain circumstances, DTC will exchange the Restricted Global Certificates (which will bear the relevant legends set out in "Transfer Restrictions"), which it will distribute to its participants in accordance with their proportionate entitlements.
+DTC has advised the Metropolis that it will take any action permitted to be taken by a Holder of Bonds evidenced by the Restricted Global Certificate held by or on behalf of DTC (including, without limitation, the presentation of the Restricted Global Certificate for exchange as described above) only at the direction of one or more participants in whose account with DTC interests in such Restricted Global Certificate are credited, and only in respect of such portion of the aggregate nominal amount of Bonds evidenced by such Restricted Global Certificate as to which such participant or participants has or have given such direction.
+However, in certain circumstances, DTC will exchange the Restricted Global Certificate for Restricted Definitive Certificates (which will bear the relevant legends set out in "Transfer Restrictions"), which it will distribute to its participants in accordance with their proportionate entitlements.